Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

 A major early clue that shear-free NGCs were important in GR was the discovery of the (vacuum or Einstein--Maxwell) algebraically special metrics.
 These metrics are defined by the algebraic degeneracy in their principle null vectors, which form (by the Goldberg--Sachs theorem~\cite{GoldbergSachs}) a null congruence which is both \textit{geodesic and shear-free}.
 For the asymptotically-flat algebraically-special metrics, this shear-free congruence (a very special congruence from the set of asymptotically shear-free congruences) determines a unique world line in the associated auxiliary complex $\mathcal{H}$-space.
 This shear-free congruence (with its associated complex world line) is a special case of the above argument of transforming to the complex center of mass.
 Our general asymptotically-flat situation is, thus, a generalization of the algebraically-special case.
 Much of the analysis leading to the transformation of the complex dipoles in the case of the general asymptotically-flat spaces arose from generalizing the case of the algebraically-special metrics.

 To get a rough feeling (first in flat space) of how the curves in $\mathbb{M}_{\mathbb{C}}$ are connected with the shear-free congruences, we first point out that the shear-free congruences are split into two classes: the twisting congruences and the twist-free ones.
 The regular twist-free ones are simply the null geodesics (the generators) of the light cones with apex on an arbitrary timelike Minkowski space world line.
 Observing backwards along these geodesics from afar, one `sees' the world line.
 The regular twisting congruences are generated in the following manner: consider the complexification of Minkowski space, $\mathbb{M}_{\mathbb{C}}$.
 Choose an arbitrary complex (analytic) world line in $\mathbb{M}_{\mathbb{C}}$ and construct its family of \textit{complex light cones}.
 The projection into the real Minkowski space, $\mathbb{M}$, of the complex geodesics (the generators of these complex cones), yields the real shear-free twisting NGCs~\cite{AdamoNewman4}.
-The twist contains or `remembers' the apex on the complex world line.
-Looking backwards via these geodesics, one appears `to see' the complex world line.
-In the case of asymptotically shear-free congruences in curved spacetimes, one can not trace the geodesics back to a complex world line.
+The twist contains or `remembers' the apex on the complex world line, and looking backwards via these geodesics, one appears `to see' the complex world line.
+In the case of asymptotically shear-free congruences in curved spacetime, one cannot trace the geodesics back to a complex world line.
 However, one can have the illusion (i.e., a virtual image) that the congruence is coming from a complex world line.
 It is from this property that we can refer to the asymptotically shear-free congruences as lying on \textit{generalized} light cones.
+There is a duality between the real twisting congruences and the complex congruences coming from the complex world line: knowledge of one determines the other.

 The analysis of the geometry of the asymptotically shear-free NGCs is greatly facilitated by the introduction of Good-Cut Functions (GCFs).
 Each GCF is a complex slicing of $\mathfrak{I}^{+}$ from which the associated asymptotically shear-free NGC and world line can be easily obtained.
-For the special world line and congruence that leads to the complex center of mass, there is a unique GCF that is referred to as the Universal-Cut Function, (UCF).
+For the special world line and congruence that leads to the complex center of mass, there is a unique GCF that is referred to as the Universal-Cut Function (UCF).